lengstrom/falcon/README.md

 `before: "yesterday at 5pm" after: "three weeks ago" emscripten blog "anish athalye"`
 - Searches for websites that you browsed between yesterday at 5pm and 3 weeks ago containing the keywords "emscripten" and "blog" and "anish athalye"

+`-'cat food' just 'a dog'`
+- Searches for websites you visited containing the keywords "just" and "a dog", and without the phrase "cat food".

 `ethereum medium`
 - Searches for websites you visited in the last 2 weeks containing the keywords "ethereum" and "medium"